CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Compliance.md

 ### Task 2 – Configure Mobile Device Management for compliance testing

+In this task, you will set up Mobile Device Management (MDM) settings to enforce compliance policies on mobile devices used in the testing environment.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** (if necessary), and then in the **Admin centers** section, select **Microsoft Intune**.
 This returns the **Microsoft Intune admin center**.